Flutterwave/React-Native/README.md

   implementation 'com.facebook.fresco:animated-gif:2.0.0'
 }
 ````

+### :fire: MERCHANT PUBLIC KEY :fire:
+In order to use this library you are required to use your merchant public key and not the secret key.
+See how to get your API Keys [here](https://developer.flutterwave.com/v3.0/docs/api-keys)

 ### :fire: IMPORTANT INFORMATION :fire:
 If the `options` property on [PayWithFlutterwave](#paywithflutterwaveprops-interface) changes, when next the user taps on the button a new payment will be initialized whether the last one was successful or not.